matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 You can also adjust the CSS code so the file input field does not cover the whole form.

 Please have a look at [[How to submit additional Form Data]], specifically the second section about "Sending additional Form Data by adding input fields to the upload form".

+## Internet Explorer prompts to download a file after the upload completes - why?
+The file upload plugin makes use of iframes for browsers like Microsoft Internet Explorer and Opera, which do not yet support XMLHTTPRequest uploads.
+They will only register a load event if the Content-type of the response is set to text/plain or text/html, not if it is set to application/json.
+Setting the content-type of the JSON response to "text/html" should usually fix problems where IE shows an unwanted download dialog.
+Please have a look at [[How to setup the plugin on your website]].

+## Why do I get a JSON parsing error?
+Your JSON response is probably not valid JSON.
+You can test your JSON response for validity on [jslint.com](http://www.jsonlint.com/).